 – Bhagavdgeeta (2/48)

-Here Lord Krishna tell Arjuna to perform action with the evenness of mind without bothering about victory and defeat, and this evenness of mind is nothing but yoga.
+Here Lord Krishna tells Arjuna to perform an action with the evenness of mind without bothering about victory and defeat, and this evenness of mind is nothing but yoga.
 And that is what all yoga is about.
 It is nothing but to concentrate the mind having control over all your senses.

 This was not only the reason why Lord Krishna explains all about this.
-With the ‘samatva bhaava’ one can understand about his duties but why this is regarded as yoga.
+With the ‘samatva bhaava’ one can understand his duties but why this is regarded as yoga.
 As explained before yoga is the way to salvation.

 How salvation is attained?